Do this Before Giving your Spanish Students a Reading Activity

 April 3, 2024 No Comments

-Would you love to do more reading activities with your Spanish students but find that they get easily intimidated with a chunk of text in Spanish?
-Do you have students that shut down and complain “I can’t read in Spanish!”?
+Would you love to do more reading activities with your Spanish students, but find that they get easily intimidated by a chunk of text in Spanish?
+Do you have students who shut down and complain, “I can’t read in Spanish!”?
 How can we help our students overcome the hurdle of feeling confident to read in Spanish?
 Read on to find out the key to my success in getting my students reading.

 Frontloading is the secret!
 The more context you can give them before they ever see the text will help them to feel that they can dive into reading.
 My best trick is to use pictures to give them a mental representation of what they’re about to read.
 That way, they already have an idea of what they’re about to read and don’t get so stuck on every little word.